thuongtuandang/Reinforcement_Learning/README.md

 ### mcts_medium

 AlphaZero-style Tic-Tac-Toe agent for a 5x5 board using Monte Carlo Tree Search and a PyTorch policy/value network.
-The project includes training, evaluation against random and minimax opponents, and human play scripts, including temperature-based play for more exploratory behavior.
+The project includes training, evaluation against random and minimax opponents, human play scripts, and seminar slides on MCTS and policy-value networks.

-See `mcts_medium/README.md` for setup and usage.
+See `mcts_medium/slides/MCTS.pdf` for the slides and `mcts_medium/README.md` for setup and usage.

 ## Repository Layout